-The older the links are the better.
-If you get 100 links added all at once, it appears to the search engines that you are buying link placement, and that can be construed as spamming.
+The older the links, the better.
+If you get 100 links added all at once, it appears to the search engines that you are buying link placement, and that can be construed as spam.

 Get linked in DMOZ and Yahoo!
 (MEDIUM PRIORITY)

-DMOZ and Yahoo! and other directories show that your page is related to the contentin that section of the directory.
+DMOZ, Yahoo!, and other directories show that your page is related to the content in that section of the directory.